 6. List Required Outputs and File Deliverables

 List required outputs and file deliverables, exactly what the designer must deliver at the end of the project.
 Deliverables may include print-ready packaging files, layered working files, 3D mockups, SKU-specific variations, and brand asset libraries.
-File formats such as AI, PDF, or EPS, and color profiles such as CMYK or Pantone require clear naming so production teams can read the artwork data without confusion.
+File formats such as AI, PDF, or EPS, and color profiles such as CMYK or Pantone should use consistent file names and version labels so production teams can identify artwork correctly.

 For example, a canned beverage might require label artwork for each flavor, a master template for future flavors, plus 3D can renderings for marketing use.
-The designer may also need to supply a final packaging guideline document so future designers can follow consistent standards.
+The designer may also need to supply a final packaging guideline document so future designers can follow the approved typography, color, and layout standards.

 7. Set the Timeline and Milestones